MickiusMousius/Rolio46Keyboard/chassis/fdm/README.md

 # Introduction

-This is a chassis that can be printed using a conventional FDM (filament) printer.
+This is a chassis that can be printed using a conventional FDM (filament) printer without needing supports for the critical components.

 It has been tested using a Bambu Labs X1C with a 0.4mm nozzle.